harshburnwal/harshburnwal/README.md

 I am Harsh!
 Great to see you here!
 ==============================================

-👨‍💻 Hey there, I'm a passionate computer science undergrad from India, currently exploring the world of web development with a lot of excitement and energy 🚀. - Open Source🚩.
+👨‍💻 Hey there, I'm a passionate computer science graduate, currently exploring the world of web development with a lot of excitement and energy 🚀. - Open Source🚩.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 I believe in collaboration over competition🤝.

 * 🌍  I'm based in Kolkata
 * 🧠  I'm learning JavaScript